developer3000S/Octopii/README.md

 The images used for the model above are not visible to us since they're in a proprietary format.
 You can use both dummy and actual PII.
 Make sure they are square-ish in image size.

-### Updating OCR list
+#### Updating OCR list
 Once you generate models using Teachable Machine, you can improve piiscan's accuracy via OCR.
 To do this:
 - Open the existing `ocr_list.json` file.
 Create a JSONObject with the key having the same name as the asset class. **NOTE: The key name must be exactly the same as the asset class name from Teachable Machine.**
 - For the `keywords`, use as many unique terms from your asset as possible, such as "Income Tax Department".
 Store them in a JSONArray.
 - *(Advanced)* you can also add regexes for things like ID numbers and MRZ on passports if they are unique enough.
 Use https://regex101.com to test your regexes before adding them.
 - Save/overwrite the existing `ocr_list.json` file.

+### 3. Edit

-3. You can replace each file you modify in the `models/` directory after you create or edit them via the above methods.
+You can replace each file you modify in the `models/` directory after you create or edit them via the above methods.

+### 4. Pull request

-4. Submit a pull request from your forked repo and we'll pick it up and replace our current model with it if the changes are large enough.
+Submit a pull request from your forked repo and we'll pick it up and replace our current model with it if the changes are large enough.

 **Note:** Please take the following steps to ensure quality
 - Make sure the model returns extremely accurate results by testing it locally first.